MicrosoftDocs/azure-docs/articles/cosmos-db/graph-execution-profile.md

 ---
-title: Evaluate your Gremlin queries using the execution profile step
+title: Evaluate your Gremlin queries with ExecutionProfile()
-description: Learn how to troubleshoot and improve your Gremlin queries using the execution profile step
+description: Learn how to troubleshoot and improve your Gremlin queries using the execution profile step.
 services: cosmos-db
 keywords: graph, gremlin, troubleshoot, evaluate, performance, test, query, profile, executionprofile
 author: luisbosquez